icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [ScapeToad](http://scapetoad.choros.place/index.php) - ScapeToad is a cross-platform, open-source application designed to adjust the size of polygons based on some attribute.
 Use a shapefile as input and output to generate cartograms, geometries whose sizes are distorted based on data.
 - [Omnisci](https://www.omnisci.com/) - Geotemporal enabled high performance database capable of doing GPU accelerated queries.
 - [BlenderGIS](https://github.com/domlysz/BlenderGIS) - BlenderGIS is a free and open-source add on for [Blender](https://www.blender.org/) which allows users to explore, query, and visualize data directly through Blender's GUI.

+### Public Engagement Tools and Platforms
+Software, tools, and platforms intended to aid with public engagement and outreach activities.
+- [bangthetable](https://www.bangthetable.com/) - Provides access to a platform that centralizes community engagement, making it easy to capture, analyze, and report on city-wide engagement through one single platform.
+- [PollEverywhere](https://www.polleverywhere.com/) - Provides the ability to generate polls and questions for interactive engagement on multiple platforms.

 ### Urban Design Tools and Platforms
 Software, tools, and platforms to assist with urban design and similar creative applications in built environments.